Feed Your Community, Feed Your Soul

 The Taste of WGBH Food & Wine Festival is considered the largest food and wine festival in New England!
 Attendees enjoy delicious food trends, educational seminars offering insight into the minds of chefs, live music from some of today’s best artists, and the most refreshing adult beverages from around the globe.

 CSCA signed up to support our local public media at the weekend-long WGBH Food and Wine Festival.
-Current students helped chefs and staff serve the tastiest food around, while learning from the best in the business.
-On Sunday, October 14, we served up CSCA instructor and student-made petits fours and tarts at their Brunch Bar.
+Current students helped chefs and staff serve the tastiest food around, while learning from the best in the business throughout the festival and at the Brunch Bar.

 On Friday, October 19, Food For Free threw their biggest fundraiser of the year, and CSCA is proud to be donating food in support.
 Food For Free improves access to healthy food within our community by rescuing food that would otherwise go to waste, strengthening the community food system, and creating new distribution channels to reach under-served populations.
 They are working toward a future where everyone in our community—regardless of age, income or ability—has consistent access to fresh, healthy, delicious food.

 CSCA is proud to bake apple and pecan pies annually for #PieInTheSky, Community Servings’ Thanksgiving bake sale!

 Proceeds from each pie provides a week’s worth of meals for a critically ill client.
 Their meals are made from scratch and medically tailored, meeting the needs of their clients with HIV/AIDS, cancer, heart disease, diabetes, and other devastating illnesses.

 Pie sales on November 19, 2018 raised $760,000 to feed Community Servings’ critically ill clients and their families!